m-zzy/AutoSteamSFXreplace/README.txt

 Installation:
-Place the "SFXreplace" folder with all its contents in the same folder as "Steam.exe".
+Place the entire folder with all its contents in the same folder as "Steam.exe".
 Usually this will be "C:\Program Files (x86)\Steam\"

 Start with Windows: